r-mc2/verum-archives/Campaigns/22 - Soul of Tyre/Transcripts/Session 16.md

 **Braktor**: I knew his son- that was a Twelvestar, that tried to stop all this before it could ever happen.
 I don't suppose you remember any V names?
 I'm just worried if I say it I'll die.<br>
 ***Braktor** will write down Ventil on the paper and give it to Koga.<br>
 **Koga**: Ventil?<br>
 **Arcadum**: There is a flash of power, across creation there at the Red Star, power cracks, and surges forward.
-Out through creation, the Astral Traveler turns her gaze toward the Vault.
+Out through creation, the Astral Traveller turns her gaze toward the Vault.

 > **Arcadum**: You know something happened, but you don't know what.
 That was purely cinematic.